ctrlaltyash/CrowdControl/README.md

 The `generate:results` script is useful if you want to regenerate the output analytics artifacts in the `results/` folder.

 ---

-## Future directions

-There are several interesting extensions that would make this even more powerful:

-- 3D visualizations for multi-level buildings and venues
-- more validated evacuation benchmark scenarios
-- policy search for optimal gate placement and flow control
-- calibration against real-world event data
-- reinforcement-learning style mitigation tuning

----

-## License

-This project is currently provided as a research and exploration codebase.
-If you plan to reuse or adapt it, please review the repository license and keep attribution where appropriate.

----

-## Bottom line

-CrowdControl is a compact, visually compelling crowd-flow simulator that turns dense mathematical ideas into something you can feel, inspect, and experiment with.

-It is useful because it helps answer one simple but important question:

-> When a space becomes unsafe, where does the danger come from, and what changes can stop it from escalating?

 ---
 Build and Maintained by <b>Kalepu Yashvardhan</b> , feel free to reach out :)